mcavdar/nosin/README.md

 # Test Channel on Google Play Store

-To get the Reference Browser on your device, follow these two steps:
+To get the nosin on your device, follow these two steps:

 1) Visit https://groups.google.com/forum/#!forum/mozilla-nosin and join the Google Group
 2) Visit https://play.google.com/apps/testing/zone.nosin on your device to join the test program and to install the app